haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 5. Handling network errors and logging
 6. Caching and Throttling

 _Before we start, the code snippets below are written keeping Vue.js developers in mind.
-But, these can also be used for React or any other frontent library/framework._
+But, these can also be used for React or any other frontend library/framework._

-This is the second part of "Architecting Vue application" series.
+This is the second part of the "Architecting Vue application" series.
 You can find the first part here where I talk about how to [Architect Vuex store for large-scale Vue.js applications](https://haxzie.com/architecting-vuex-store-large-scale-vue-application).

 <hr/>

 ## 1. Creating HTTP Clients using axios instances
-Axios provides out of the box support for having persistent configuration for API calls using axios instances.
+Axios provides out of the box support for having a persistent configuration for all of our API calls using axios instances.
 We'll be using axios instances as HTTP clients in our application with our configurations.
 If you are working on a large scale application, it is possible that your application needs to communicate with different API endpoints.
-In this case we might need to create multiple axios instances, with it's own configuration and seperate them out to individual files.
+In this case, we might need to create multiple axios instances, with its own configuration and separate them out to individual files.

 **Install axios in your project**
 ```javascript